pagermon/pagermon/server/plugins/README.md

 ### Using callbacks

+**All plugins must call the callback when complete - this signals to the plugin handler that it's all good to continue.** This may mean placing the callback in multiple locations if your plugin is running async operations.

 Passing data to the callback parameter allows you to modify the `data` object before further processing.
 This does nothing for `after` plugins, but is useful for `before` plugins to stop processing or manually process.

 ```javascript